 - contribute to major advances in the scientific understanding of Cuba’s natural resources.

-- achieve meaningful, long-lasting conservation for Cuba’s marine ecosystems and shared ecosystems of the Gulf of Mexico.
+- achieve meaningful, long-lasting conservation for Cuba’s marine ecosystems and shared ecosystems of the Gulf of Mexico and Caribbean.

 - forge long-term collaborative relationships with our Cuban colleagues.

 - help train the next generation of Cuban marine scientists.

 - foster a meaningful dialogue between Cubans and Americans through people-to-people education programs focused on marine conservation.